Cover image for luis

 When a key stops working, developers are unable to perform Git operations such as fetching branches, pulling, or committing changes in edit mode.
 The deployed version of your app will remain functional, but edit/development mode will continue showing errors like the one shown below until the key is renewed.

-If your Git deploy key has expired, revoked or is still SHA-1 - you can easily generate and add a new one to re-establish the connection between your Git repository and Appsmith.
-In order to correct this situation, please follow the below steps:
+If your Git deploy key has expired, been revoked, or is still using SHA-1 encryption, you can generate and add a new key to restore the connection between your Git repository and Appsmith.
+To use this feature, you need to be on Appsmith v1.91 or later

 Step 1: Go to your Git-Connected App